-A lot of chemical reactions occurring in nature involves a transfer of electrons from one compound to another.
+A lot of chemical reactions occurring in nature involve the transfer of electrons from one compound to another.
 In the process, the compound that received the electron will be reduced while the compound losing the electron will be oxidized.
-A reduction and oxidation processes always occur in tandem.
+The processes of reduction and oxidation always occur in tandem

 In the process shown above, an energy rich molecule attaches itself to the active site of the enzyme.
 Also the coenzyme NAD+ attaches itself to another site in the enzyme surface.
-The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+.
+The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+ to NADH.

-Breaking down of carbohydrates and combustion of paper both involves release of energy.
+Breaking down of carbohydrates and combustion of paper both involves the release of energy.
 In ordinary combustion, energy is released in the form of heat.
-On the other hand, when carbohydrates are broken down inside the cells, the energy are captured in the form of ATP.
-These are harvested and stored for later use.
+On the other hand, when carbohydrates are broken down inside the cells, the energy is retained in the form of ATP.
+This is harvested and stored for later use.
 The whole process of ATP synthesis inside the cells is called cellular respiration.

 In cellular respiration, each step is catalyzed by a specific enzyme.
-Enzymes that are useful in cellular respiration works with the redox coenzyme NAD+.
-The NAD+ serves as the electron acceptor during cellular respiration.
+Enzymes that are useful in cellular respiration work with the redox coenzyme NAD+.
+NAD+ serves as the electron acceptor during cellular respiration.
 It accepts two electrons and a proton to produce NADH.
 The electrons obtained by the NAD+ molecule are carried later to the electron transport chain.
-Another coenzyme used in some biological redox reaction is FAD which is converted to FADH2 when it accepts two electrons and two hydrogen atoms.
+Another co-enzyme used in some biological redox reaction is FAD which is converted to FADH2 when it accepts two electrons and two hydrogen atoms.

 Phases of Cellular Respiration

-The third phase is the citric acid cycle.
-Also known as the Krebs Cycle, the Citric Acid Cycle involves matching the 2-carbon acetyl CoA to a 4-carbon molecule to produce the 6-carbon citrate molecule.
-The series of reaction involves four oxidation steps where three NAD+ and one FAD are used as the electron acceptor.
-Each of the acetyl groups from the acetyl CoA are oxidized to produce two CO2 molecules each.
+The third phase is the citric acid cycle also known as the Krebs Cycle.
+This involves matching the 2-carbon acetyl CoA to a 4-carbon molecule to produce the 6-carbon molecule, citrate.
+The series of reactions involves four oxidation steps where three NAD+ and one FAD are used as the electron acceptor.
+Each of the acetyl groups from the acetyl CoA is oxidized to produce two CO2 molecules each.
 In the process, each acetyl CoA molecule produces one ATP molecule each giving the net ATP production of 2 per glucose molecule for this phase.